11.1 Academic Integrity

 responsible for the material covered in his/her absence, but shall be permitted

-a reasonable amount of time to make up any missed work.
-Missed work shall be
+a reasonable amount of time to make up any missed class assignment.
+Missed class assignments must be

 made up prior to the end of the term or as prescribed by the instructor at the